From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets

-\textbf{ImageNet.} We built our \wavecnn and \cwavecnn twin models based on AlexNet \cite{Krizhevsky2017} and ResNet-34 \cite{He2016}.
-Their overall design is described in \cref{sec:proposedmodels}, along with setting details in \cref{tab:exp_details}.
-The values of $\outchannelsLow$ and $\outchannelsHigh$ were determined empirically from the freely-trained AlexNet and ResNet-34; further details are provided in \cref{appendix_sec:experiments}.
-Zhang's static blur pooling approach is tested on both AlexNet and ResNet, whereas Zou \etal's adaptive approach is only tested on ResNet.
-The latter was indeed not implemented on AlexNet in the original paper, and we could not make it work on this architecture.
+Zhang's static blur pooling approach has been tested on both AlexNet and ResNet, whereas Zou \etal's adaptive approach has only been tested on ResNet.
+The latter was indeed not implemented on AlexNet in the original paper, and we were unable to adapt it to this architecture.

-As mentioned above, we compare blur-pooling-based antialiasing approach (\cref{subfig:models_wavealexnet}, bottom) with ours (\cref{subfig:models_cwavealexnet}, bottom).
-To apply static or adaptive blur pooling to the \wavecnns, we proceed as follows.
-Following Zhang's implementation, the wavelet block is not antialiased if $\sub = 2$ as in ResNet, for computational reasons.
-However, when $\sub = 4$ as in AlexNet, a blur pooling layer is placed after ReLU, and the wavelet block's subsampling factor is divided by $2$.
-Moreover, max pooling is replaced by max-blur pooling.
-The size of the blurring filters is set to $3$, as recommended by Zhang \cite{Zhang2019}.
-Besides, \dtcwpt decompositions are performed with Q-shift orthogonal filters of length $10$ as introduced by Kingsbury \cite{Kingsbury2003}.